 We caught up with one of these volunteers, Michael Sacks.
 Michael is an iOS engineer in San Francisco at SoFi, a stock trading platform designed for young and novice traders.
 Michael has been a volunteer, as a weekly mentor to MME students, and served as a judge for the MobileMakersEdu ‘Build Your Own App’ Screencast Contest.
 We are so fortunate to have Michael as part of the MME community.
 Here’s a bit about Michael’s life as a developer/coder, why it’s important for students, and ... ethics ... yes ethics!
 Read on ...

 The following conversation has been lightly edited for brevity, and originally appeared in this blog in October 2019.

 I took my first computer science (CS) class in high school, and one month in, I dropped the class - not for me.
 That was the beginning and end of it, I thought.
 But in college, I studied psychology, and I was interested in human behavior.
 Part of a project I was working on required data collection, so I made friends with computer science people to help out - and that was the new beginning, a new perspective for me.
 I ended up taking CS classes in college.
 I started in websites, then mobile apps since ‘these phones control our lives so I should control it'.

 What do you like about your current job as a software engineer at SoFi?

 I get to help people improve their financial situation, build a great (software) product, and impact many people.

 Why do you volunteer your time with MobileMakersEdu students?

 It can be really hard to learn to code.
 I like making it easier for anyone willing to put in the work.
-I think this class is a great starting place for young aspiring (software) engineers, I wish it was more widespread!
+I think this class is a great starting place, I wish it was more widespread!

-What has been your biggest surprise in your experience with the students?
+What has been the biggest surprise in your experience with the students?